Tuition and Fees

 Recipients will be asked to provide a 250-word recap of their conference experience, to be published on our blog.

 No application required.
 Determined by MI Awards & Scholarships Committee.

 The Anne Galler Award is given annually by the Special Libraries Association (SLA) to a student from each of the three graduate Library Schools within the Eastern Canada Chapter region, in recognition of their high achievements in a special library related course or activity.
 Anne Galler was a long-standing member and past-president of the SLA Eastern Chapter.

 This prize, funded by the Atlantic Provinces Library Association (APLA), is awarded to the graduating student who, in the opinion of faculty, shows the most professional promise.

 Beta Phi Mu nominations

 Beta Phi Mu is the International Library and Information Studies Honor Society established to recognize and encourage scholastic achievement among library and information studies students.
 Candidates are nominated from the graduating classes of ALA accredited degree programs, and must have Grade Point Averages over 3.75.
 Nominations may not total more than 25% of the class.

 This prize is awarded by the Council of Nova Scotia Archives (CNSA) to a graduating student who shows the most promise and interest in the archival profession, both in and outisde the classroom.

-This prize is awarded to the graduating student with the highest academic achievement.
+This prize is awarded to the graduating student (in the MI and MIM programs) with the highest academic achievement.